ztpaul/pyacs/README.md

 # 2 Installation

-*make sure you have installed python3(3.10 is recommended) in your platform.*
+*Note - make sure you have installed python3(3.10 is recommended) in your platform.*

 ```sh